Port Chicago disaster: Disaster

 The Liberty ship SS E. A. Bryan docked at the inboard, landward side of Port Chicago's single 1500 ft pier at 8:15 a.m. on July 13, 1944.
 The ship arrived at the dock with no cargo, but was carrying a full load of 5,292 barrels (841,360 liters) of bunker C heavy fuel oil for its intended trip across the Pacific Ocean.
 At 10 a.m. that same day, seamen from the ordnance battalion began loading the ship with munitions.
 After four days of loading, about 4,600 tons (4,173 tonnes) of explosives had been stored in its holds.
-The ship was about 40% full by the evening of July 17.

 At 10 p.m. on July 17, Division Three's 98 men were loading E. A. Bryan with 1000 lb bombs into No. 3 hold, 40 mm shells into No. 5 hold and fragmentation cluster bombs into No. 4 hold.
 Incendiary bombs were being loaded as well; these bombs weighed 650 lb each and were "live"they had their fuzes installed.
 The incendiary bombs were being loaded carefully one at a time into No. 1 holdthe hold with a winch brake that might still have been inoperative.

 A boxcar delivery containing a new airborne anti-submarine depth charge design, the Mark 47 armed with 252 lb of torpex, was being loaded into No. 2 hold.
 The torpex charges were more sensitive than TNT to external shock and container dents.
 On the pier, resting on three parallel rail spurs, were 16 rail cars holding about 430 ST of explosives.
 In all, the munitions on the pier and in the ship contained the equivalent of about 5000 ST of TNT.

 One hundred and two men of the Sixth Division, many fresh from training at NSGL, were busy rigging the newly built Victory ship (also spelled Quinalt Victory) in preparation for loading it with explosives, a task that was to begin at midnight.
 The Quinault Victory had a partial load of fuel oil, some of which was of a type that released flammable vapors as it sat, or upon agitation.
 The fuel, taken aboard at Shell Oil Company's Martinez refinery mid-day on July 17, would normally be sluiced to other fuel tanks in the following 24 hours.

 Sixty-seven officers and crew of the two ships were at their stations, and various support personnel were present, such as the three-man civilian train crew and a Marine sentry.
 In total, nine Navy officers and 29 armed guards watched over the procedure.
 A U.S Coast Guard fire barge with a crew of five was docked at the pier.
 An officer who left the docks shortly after 10 p.m. noticed that the Quinault Victory′s propeller was slowly turning over and that the men of Division Three were having trouble pulling munitions from the rail cars because they had been packed so tightly.